 When dividing assets during a divorce, some couples may choose to work with family law attorneys who will decide each party’s community property interest and how it’s divided.
 However, as a mediator, I often find that couples can achieve a fair distribution of their marital assets and debts more efficiently and cost-effectively through mediation than through an attorney-driven divorce or traditional litigation.

-While both approaches can lead to an equitable distribution of property, mediation typically offers more flexibility in how your marital property is divided.
+While both approaches can lead to a fair and equitable distribution of property, mediation typically offers more flexibility in how your marital property is divided.
 Instead of having a third-party stranger dictate the terms, you and your spouse work together to create a community property agreement that reflects your unique circumstances.
 And does so in a fraction of the time, and for a fraction of the cost versus you each hiring a law firm to represent you and litigate!

 Important concepts in property division